Bert Flugelman

 Herbert Flugelman (28 January 1923 – 26 February 2013), usually known as Bert, was a prominent Australian visual artist, primarily a sculptor, who had many of his works publicly displayed.
 He is known for his stainless steel geometric public sculptures.
-Among his best-known works are the "Mall's Balls" in Adelaide, and "the Silver Shish Kebab" (Pyramid Tower) in Sydney.
+Among his best-known works are The Spheres (nicknamed the Mall's Balls) in Adelaide, Pyramid Tower in Sydney and Cones in the sculpture garden of the National Gallery of Australia.

 Early life and education

 Herbert Flugelman was born in Vienna, Austria, on 28 January 1923, the son of Leopold and Irma Flugelman (née Feldman).
 As the Nazis came to power in the 1930s, Leopold was the first to come to Australia, in his official capacity as an agent for the German fabric company he worked for.
 He then arranged visas for his second wife, Annie, and Herbert to come as well.
 After queuing for three days for a train leaving Vienna, Herbert was initially turned away for not having the right papers.
 His uncle intervened, telling the guards that they were supposed to be getting rid of Jews, and Herbert was allowed to board.
 He met Annie in Genoa, Italy, where in 1938 they boarded a boat to Fremantle, Western Australia, before travelling to Sydney.
 Leopold got a job as a hotel doorman, later becoming manager.
-Herbert's mother Irma also escaped Australia, initially to London and then moving to the United States after the war, where she remarried.
+Herbert's mother Irma also escaped to Australia, initially to London and then moving to the United States after the war, where she remarried.

 Flugelman first worked as a jackaroo.
 From 1943 to 1946 Flugelman served in the Australian Army (although, being a foreign national, he was not allowed to fight).

 From 1948 to 1951, he studied at the National Art School (East Sydney Technical College) in Sydney, where he studied painting under Frank Hinder.